I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nc-strmini-phw_receive_device_srb.md

 ## -remarks
-The minidriver specifies this routine in the <b>HwReceivePacket</b> member of its <a href="stream.hw_initialization_data">HW_INITIALIZATION_DATA</a> structure.
-The minidriver passes this structure to the class driver when it registers itself by calling <a href="stream.streamclassregisterminidriver">StreamClassRegisterMinidriver</a>.
+The stream class driver calls the minidriver's <i>StrMiniReceiveStreamDataPacket</i> routine to handle read and write requests for a specific stream.

-<i>StrMiniReceiveDevicePacket</i> must handle class driver requests that apply to the driver as a whole, such as initializing the device, or opening a stream within the device.
-The class driver passes its information in the form of a pointer to a stream request block.
-The class driver fills in some of the entries in the stream request block.
-The minidriver, upon completion of the routine, must fill in additional information that the class driver will use to continue processing.
+The minidriver registers its <i>StrMiniReceiveStreamDataPacket</i> routine as follows: When the class driver opens the stream, it passes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff568191">SRB_OPEN_STREAM</a> request block to the minidriver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff568463">StrMiniReceiveDevicePacket</a> routine.
+The StreamObject of the request packet points to a <a href="..\strmini\ns-strmini-_hw_stream_object.md">HW_STREAM_OBJECT</a>.
+The minidriver sets the <b>ReceiveDataPacket</b> member of the structure pointed to by <i>pSrb</i>-&gt;<b>StreamObject</b> to the minidriver's <i>StrMiniReceiveDataPacket</i> routine.

-Upon completion of its handling of the request, the minidriver passes the structure back to the class driver by calling <a href="stream.streamclassdevicenotification">StreamClassDeviceNotification</a><b>(DeviceRequestComplete, pSRB-&gt;HwDeviceExtension, pSRB)</b>.
+Upon completion of its handling of the request, the minidriver passes the structure back to the class driver by calling <a href="..\strmini\nf-strmini-streamclassstreamnotification.md">StreamClassStreamNotification</a><b>(StreamRequestComplete, pSRB-&gt;StreamObject, pSRB)</b>.

 See information about relevant SRB codes in <a href="https://msdn.microsoft.com/library/windows/hardware/ff568295">Stream Class SRB Reference</a>.